 FEATURED ONCE IN THE TOUR DE FRANCE

 This climb is located in the Pyrenees Mountain Range which divides France from Spain.
 This bike climb is a World 100 (#78) and rightly so.
-We ride 16.4 km gaining 1,599 m to an elevation of 2,209m at a challenging 8.6% average grade.
-Along a one kilometer stretch after the giant hairpin at km 1.5 we have a sheer cliff to our left -- not so bad on a bike but terrifying in a car (at least for me . . . 😟).
+We ride 16.4 km gaining 1,599 meters, to an elevation of 2,209m at a challenging 8.6% average grade.
+Along a one kilometer stretch after the giant hairpin at km 1.5 we have a sheer cliff to our left -- not so bad on a bike but terrifying in a car (at least for those of us who don’t love heights . . . 😟).

 Climb begins in Vignec, France -- population 189 (1999), elevation 821 m.